nimaid/emc-essentials/README.md

 ### Watch of Flowing Time
 This item is simply overpowered.
 It allows you to control the movements of the moon and the sun, in addition to allowing you to accelerate time in the local area around the watch.
 This means that plants grow faster, fire burns faster, and yes, EMC generates faster from power flowers as well.

 Charge it with V, discharge with Shift+V. The more it is charged, the faster it will accelerate time.
 Press G to toggle the time acceleration effects, the watch will be gold when activated.
-Finally, you cna right click with the watch to control the moon and sun.
+Finally, you cna right-click with the watch to control the moon and sun.

 The effect stacks, and exponentially so.
 However, they only work if they are in your hotbar or offhand.
 Therefore, the maximum number of watches you could theoretically stack with a single player is 10.
-Usuing all 10 slots for fully charged watches makes a MkI power flower generate `16,422` EMC/s instead of its default `102` EMC/s.
+Using all 10 slots for fully charged watches makes a MkI power flower generate `16,422` EMC/s instead of its default `102` EMC/s.

 ### Dark Matter Pedestal
 These can hold many of the alchemical devices ProjectE adds, often with special effects on the environment or nearby mobs.
 For EMC generation, all we care about is that it can hold a Watch of Flowing Time that accelerates time around it *without* the player being near.
 While they don't speed up time as much as they would in the player's inventory, the only limit to how many you can stack is the space you have to place pedestals.
 For each pedestal with a watch you place around your EMC farm, it will exponentially improve your EMC/s.

-Simply place the pedestal, right click with the watch to place it on the pedestal, and then right click again to activate the pedestal.
+Simply place the pedestal, right-click with the watch to place it on the pedestal, and then right-click again to activate the pedestal.

 ### Miniature Sun
 This is a very expensive item.
 However, if you place it on top of energy collectors (or below compact Power Flowers), it will multiply the EMC output by 10x.
 This of course stacks with time acceleration effects.